iains/gcj/gcc/doc/gcc/gcc-command-options/options-for-linking.rst

   costs at library load time.

-  However, if a library or main executable is supposed to throw or catch exceptions, you must link it using the G++ driver, or using the option :option:`-shared-libgcc`, such that it is linked with the shared :samp:`libgcc`.
+  However, if a library or main executable is supposed to throw or catch exceptions, you must link it using the G++ or GCJ driver, as appropriate for the languages used in the program, or using the option :option:`-shared-libgcc`, such that it is linked with the shared :samp:`libgcc`.